Jeannette Kawas

-Blanca Jeannette Kawas Fernández (16 January 1946 – 6 February 1995) was a Honduran environmental activist known for her role in saving more than 400 species of flora and fauna.
+Blanca Jeannette Kawas Fernández (16 January 1946 – 6 February 1995) was a Honduran Palestinian environmental activist known for her role in saving more than 400 species of flora and fauna.

 Biography

 Kawas started her studies at the Miguel Paz Barahona School and earned her title of Expert Accountant and Certified Public Accountant in 1967, after which she began working in financial institutions during the 1970s.
 Between 1977 and 1979 she met and married Jim Watt, giving birth to two children, Damaris and Jaime.

 In the early 1980s she moved with her children to the city of New Orleans, where she studied computation, obtaining various certificates, awards, and citations for her achievement and academic excellence.
 In the early 1990s she began working at the Honduran Ecology Association.
 Her activities and the progress made to preserve 449 plant species, diversity of flora and fauna, coastal lagoons, rocky outcrops, swamps, mangroves, rocky shores, sandy beaches, and rainforest located in a coastal strip of 40 kilometers, were an obstacle to business projects.